Zoom Is Sending 'Sell' Signals (NASDAQ:ZM)

 Source: Author via TradingView

 It should almost go without saying that any stock experiencing single-year gains of more than 500% is likely vulnerable to a clear downside reversal.
-But while this stock remains one of the darlings of the market, we will need to see clear technical signals before making the decision to go sell.
+But while this stock remains one of the darlings of the market, we will need to see clear technical signals before making the decision to go short.
 Our models indicate zones of potential support near the $365 level and this coincides nicely with the stock’s price lows from November 10th, 2020.

 Ultimately, we expect to see shares of ZM sell off quite quickly if we see a breakdown in these critical support zones.
 Bullish investors must remember that the market can turn bearish just as quickly as it turned bullish and if this turns out to be true for Zoom, there are many late investors that will be vulnerable because they went long at the wrong levels.
 For these reasons, we think it’s time to cut exposure to this high-flying name.
 Instead, investors should focus on the growing potential for downside momentum once the market returns to its senses and seeks out more realistic valuations for the stock.